scottwater/taylorbryant.github.io/_posts/2017-10-09-an-adventure-in-image-zooming.md

 You can see Zoom.js in action below.

 ![Zoom.js Example](/assets/img/an-adventure-in-image-zooming/example.gif){: data-action="zoom" .img--border}

-If you want to get *really* weird, you click on the GIF and try it out for yourself.

 ## mehQuery
 I really liked Zoom.js after trying it out, but I wasn't too keen on its dependencies: jQuery and Transition, a jQuery plugin bundled with Bootstrap.
 Luckily, [@spinningarrow](https://github.com/spinningarrow) built [zoom-vanilla.js](https://github.com/spinningarrow/zoom-vanilla.js/), a fork of Zoom.js that uses vanilla JavaScript.